Remi-Gau/bids_cookbook/README.md

 <details><summary> 🚨 About JSON files </summary><br>
 JSON files are text files to store <code>key-value</code> pairs.

-If your editor cannot help you format them properly , you can always use the
+If your editor cannot help you format them properly, you can always use the
 <a href="https://jsoneditoronline.org/" target="_blank"> online editor.</a>

 <p>